hackclub/hackpad/hackpads/cyaopad/README.md

 - OpenSCAD then FreeCAD (Fusion 360 doesn't work on my mac lol) Got like 400 constraints in my freecad project
 - Python firmware

+## Notes
+Making the pad was fun ^.^ but I was just too paranoid that something would go wrong and made 15+ revisions lol.
+Ended up learning how to use OpenSCAD and FreeCAD.

 ## BOM
 - 1 SEEEDUINO XIAO RP2040
 - 16x [Kailh Choc V2 switches](https://www.kailh.net/products/kailh-choc-v2-low-profile-switch-set)